aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

 The Fleet Provisioning library enables you to provision IoT devices without device certificates using the [AWS IoT Fleet Provisioning Service][a1].
-For an overview of provisioning options availible, see [Device provisioning][a2].
+For an overview of provisioning options available, see [Device provisioning][a2].
 This library has no dependencies on any additional libraries other than the standard C library, and therefore, can be used with any MQTT client library.
 This library is distributed under the [MIT Open Source License][a3].